corupta/wander-api/README.md

 * [@corupta/wander-test-dashboard](https://github.com/corupta/wander-test-dashboard)
 ## Swagger Docs
 [https://api.wanderapp.cf/docs](https://api.wanderapp.cf/docs)

+## Deploy
+Deployed to Vercel, a free service for deploying projects.
+Uses AWS Lambda internally, so each concurrent API call will run in parallel.

+A free cluster from MongoDB Atlas was opened and connected as DB.

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.